-Copies of the Inland Plan, including the CANUSEAST Annex, are to be distributed to all levels of government and organizations in the RJRT, other local governments, and some major private sector facilities.
+Copies of the Inland Plan, including the CANUSPLAIN Annex, are to be distributed to all levels of government and organizations in the RJRT, other local governments, and some major private sector facilities.
 In addition, copies are to be given to CBSA and U.S. CBP agencies for distribution to their respective customs/border officers.

-It is also to be posted on the EPA Office of Emergency Management and EC Environmental Emergencies web sites:
+They are also to be posted on the EPA Region 5 & 8 and Office of Emergency Management web sites:

-http://www.epa.gov/oem/content/canada border.html
+http://www2.epa.gov/aboutepa/epa-region-5